Ella E. McBride: Photography

 McBride was an early member of the Seattle Camera Club, which stated that she was among the world's most exhibited photographers.
-He works included floral and figure studies of artists and dancers.
+Her works included floral and figure studies of artists and dancers.
 Her works were published in the Royal Photographic Society, American Photography and other magazines in the United States and abroad.
 Full-page illustrations of her photographs were shown in the American Annual of Photography in 1927 and 1928.

 Her work was exhibited at the First International Photographic Salon of Japan in May 1927 and then solo exhibitions.
 In August, 30 of her prints were shown at the California Camera Club in San Francisco and in November at the Portage Camera Club in Akron, Ohio.
 Another solo exhibition was held in January 1931 at the Art Institute of Seattle.
 Her works were exhibited internationally in Paris, London, Stockholm, Liverpool, Edinburgh, Toronto, Turin, Vancouver, and Budapest.
 Within the United States, besides Seattle, her works were shown in New York, Chicago, Rochester, Syracuse, Cleveland, Akron, and Portland.
 Her exhibitions were concentrated over a 10-year period, during which she was the sixth most exhibited Pictorialist photographer in the world in 1926 to 1927.
 She stopped exhibiting at the beginning of the Depression.

-In 1925, McBride cofounded the women's Seattle Metropolitan Soropotomist Club, which she was a member and officer for almost 40 years.
+In 1925, McBride cofounded the women's Seattle Metropolitan Soroptimist Club, which she was a member and officer for almost 40 years.
 She focused most of her effort on her studio during the Depression.
 Albee had moved to California about 1930 and in 1932 she took on a new partner, commercial photographer Richard H. Anderson, who particularly took images of children.
 From then until the 1960s, it was one of the leading studios in Seattle.
 They were located in the Loveless Studio building.
 Her eyesight began to fail and at the age of 91, she retired.